dciancu/unifi-protect-unvr-docker-arm64/README.md

 #      - /dev/sda:/dev/sda
 ```
 `STORAGE_DISK` should point to your disk holding the `storage` folder volume (see `docker-compose.yml`). **Make sure you have access to the device inside the container**, or mount it using `devices` key in `docker-compose.override.yml`.
-`TZ` sets the timezone inside the container and is used by Protect for camera and events timestamp, be sure to set the same value in console settings.
-Valid timezones inside the container are at `/usr/share/zoneinfo`.

 ## Setup